pnnl/pecblocks/README.md

 ## Developer Instructions

 Familiarity with Python, `git` and `sphinx` is expected.
 The developer may need credentials for this project on GitHub, ReadTheDocs, and/or PyPi.
+The application program interface (API) and the schema for JSON files are documented in the [ReadTheDocs Manual](https://pecblocks.readthedocs.io/en/latest/).

 Python 3.7.6 and later have been used for testing.
 From a command prompt in this directory, Install the necessary Python modules with: